Quick Answer:

 Fridge vs Freezer Meal Prep

-| Storage Method | Best For | Beginner Tip |
+| Storage Method | Best For | How Long | Beginner Tip |

-| Fridge | Meals you will eat in the next few days | Best for rice bowls, chicken bowls, salads, and cooked vegetables |
+| Fridge | Meals you will eat in the next 3 to 4 days | 3 to 4 days for cooked meat | Best for rice bowls, chicken bowls, salads, and cooked vegetables |

-| Freezer | Extra portions, soups, cooked protein, sauces | Freeze meals you know you will not eat in time |
+| Freezer | Extra portions, soups, cooked protein, sauces | Up to 3 months | Freeze meals you know you will not eat in 4 days |

-| Separate storage | Sauces, toppings, fresh vegetables | Helps prevent soggy meals |
+| Separate storage | Sauces, toppings, fresh vegetables | Same as above | Prevents soggy meals and extends container life |

 For a full storage guide, visit: